12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### How do you enforce your workflow running on a specific self-hosted agent running on Linux with ARM ?
+### How do you enforce your workflow running a specific self-hosted agent, running on Linux, with ARM ?

 <details><summary>show</summary>
 <p>